ArcticZeroo/macaroni/README.md

 - Type hinting is currently unsolved
 - Requires a 3rd-party transformer unless you use `Operator` directly, which would be pretty weird
 - Impossible to override behavior in engine classes such as `Set`, `Map` -- an "override" class is necessary for such behavior.
-- `3 + instance` is not defined behavior at the current time
+- `3 + instance` is not defined behavior at the current time, it currently relies on you to implement `[Symbol.toPrimitive]`
 - Requires symbol polyfill if being used in a browser context

 ## Supported Operators